oceanprotocol/docs/content/tutorials/wallets.md

 description:
 ---

-Ocean users need a wallet to manage their ETH and OCEAN tokens.
+Ocean users need an ERC-20 compatible wallet to manage their ETH and OCEAN tokens.

 ## Recommendations